 #4: Puerto Viejo de Limon — The Beach That's a Best Kept Secret Amongst Locals

 Beachside fun is waiting for you in the burgeoning region of Puerto Viejo de Limon.
 Famous for surfing and popular with locals, the area isn't on the radar of most tourists...yet!
 That's okay — all the better for you to enjoy a Costa Rica beach vacation away from crowds.
 The only thing better than a surf lesson, beachside horseback ride, or Caribbean fishing expedition is doing it sans crowds.

 You may hear Puerto Viejo de Limon referred to as simply 'Puerto Viejo' or Talamanca.
 Talamanca is the name Costa Rica's indigenous people ascribed to the region, and you can learn all about them on a cultural tour.
-Discover how the beaches and forests you enjoy for pleasure were crucial to their livelihood.
+Discover how the beaches and forests you enjoy for pleasure were (and remain) crucial to their livelihood.

 The best way to appreciate Puerto Viejo de Limon, Costa Rica is to spend ample time enjoying it.
 Though you're sure to be lured by the canopy tours of the forest, don't forget to grab a pair of flippers for a snorkeling excursion — this is a beach vacation, after all!
 Better yet choose accommodations close enough to let you fall asleep to the sound of the ocean, and start your day with a relaxing bike ride or walk to the beach.
 Starting your day with briny sea air is surprisingly energizing and refreshing!

 #5: The Huge Crescent Beach of Samara